 - It is not allowed to take a piece back if it was once moved to a circle.

 - If players or a player are moving their pieces in such manner as to indicate a deadlock, either player may call for a 30 move limit to be counted from the point at which notice was given.
-If no one wins a game at the end of 30 move, game ends in a draw.
+If no one wins a game at the end of 30 moves, the game ends in a draw.

 - The player has 5 minutes to make a move.